RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Methodology

 \subsection{Reference trajectory generation}

-The reference trajectory $T_{ref}$ for \ac{nmpc} controller is generated using a point-mass model minimum-time trajectory generation approach introduced in~\cite{teissing2024pmm}.
-The approach is used for generation of trajectories starting from initial conditions given by the estimated robot's position $\bm{p}_i$ and velocity $\linearvelvector_i$ to a final configuration given by goal destination $\bm{g}_i$ and velocity $\bm{v}_{g,i}$.
-The feasibility of the produced control reference up to second derivation of position is achieved through applying kinematic constraints given by limits on the norm of applied acceleration $\bm{a}$ and velocity $\bm{v}$.
+The reference trajectory $T_{ref}$ for \ac{nmpc} controller is generated using a Point-Mass Model (PMM) minimum-time trajectory generation approach introduced in~\cite{teissing2024pmm} chosen to balance the focus on minimization of flight time, feasibility of the provided trajectory considering kinematic constraints, and low computational demands.
+The approach is used for generation of trajectories starting from initial conditions given by the estimated robot's position $\bm{p}_i$ and velocity $\linearvelvector_i$ to a final configuration given by the goal destination $\bm{g}_i$ and velocity $\bm{v}_{g,i}$.
+The feasibility of the produced control reference up to the second derivative of position is achieved through applying kinematic constraints given by limits on the norm of applied acceleration $\bm{a}$ and velocity $\bm{v}$.

 The generated trajectory is represented as $T_{ref,pmm} = \left(t_{p,0}, \dots t_{p,K}\right)$, where every transition point is represented by tuple $t_{p,k} = \{\bm{p}_p, \bm{v}_p, \bm{a}_p\}$ encoding reference position, velocity and acceleration of particular transition point.
 For generation of the full state reference for NMPC control problem formulation, the reference trajectory $T_{ref,pmm}$ is augmented with rotational part of the quadrotor's state~\cite{gupta2025lolnmpclowleveldynamicsintegration} yielding the final reference trajectory $T_{ref} = \left(t_{0}, \dots t_{K}\right)$ where $t_k = \{\bm{p}_p, \bm{q}, \bm{v}_p, \bm{\omega}\}$ with quaternion $\bm{q}$ representing quadrotor's orientation, and $\bm{\omega}$ representing angular velocities.